msavarian/microlib-LdapHelper-core/README.md

 # MicroLib.LdapHelper.Core
 How to Use Active Directory (via LDAP) in .NetStandard 2.x+ ASP.Net Core 3.x+ (using the C# Novell LDAP library)

-> I Read following project and modified, fix and add some features to that and also upgrade that for work in .net standard 2.x+ and aspnetcore 3.x+
+> I modified, fix, add features, working on integrationg with identity-core and also upgrade that for work in .net standard 2.x+ and aspnetcore 3.x+
 > https://github.com/brechtb86/dotnet/tree/master/brechtbaekelandt.ldap
 > thanks to [brechtb86](https://github.com/brechtb86)